 Our website contains advertisements and affiliate links.
 This website is visitor supported, we may be compensated for purchases originating from links in this post.

-WP Engine review: WordPress is currently the engine behind 25% of the internet.
+WP Engine Review: WordPress is currently the engine behind 25% of the internet.
 It is the most popular content management system/website builder available.
-WordPress is powerful, versatile, easy to use and quite secure but it has some weaknesses that need to be managed; some things that the users have no time for.
-For those interested in the different types of web hosting options, visit our page and inforgraphic describing the differences.
+WordPress is powerful, versatile, easy to use, and entirely secure, but it has some weaknesses that need to be managed; some things that the users have no time for.
+For those interested in the different types of web hosting options, visit our page and infographic describing the differences.

 WordPress Power in WP Engine

 WP Engine’s expertise on WordPress allows them to ensure that your site operates faster and more efficient than simple web hosting.
-WordPress sites are housed in specialized servers with aggressive caching which allows the websites to operate faster.
-There will be no need for caching plugins which WP Engine actually discourages.
+WordPress sites are housed in specialized servers with aggressive caching, which helps the websites to run faster.
+There will be no need for caching plugins which WP Engine discourages.
 Their customized servers will do the rest.